PsyTeachR/ads-v1/docs/08-wrangle.md

 ## Wrangling functions

-Most <a class='glossary' target='_blank' title='The process of preparing data for visualisation and statistical analysis.' href='https://psyteachr.github.io/glossary/d#data-wrangling'>data wrangling</a> involves the reshaping functions you learned in Chapter\ \@ref(tidy) and these six functions: `select`, `filter`, `arrange`, `mutate`, `summarise`, and `group_by`.
+Data wrangling refers to the process of cleaning, transforming, and restructuring your data to get it into the format you need for analysis and it's something you will spend an awful lot of time doing.
+Most <a class='glossary' target='_blank' title='The process of preparing data for visualisation and statistical analysis.' href='https://psyteachr.github.io/glossary/d#data-wrangling'>data wrangling</a> involves the reshaping functions you learned in Chapter\ \@ref(tidy) and six functions from the <code class='package'>dplyr</code> package that is loaded as part of the <code class='package'>tidyverse</code>: `select`, `filter`, `arrange`, `mutate`, `summarise`, and `group_by`.
 You'll remember the last two from Chapter\ \@ref(summary), so we'll only cover them briefly.

+It's worth highlighting that in this chapter we're going to cover these common functions and common uses of said functions.
+However, <code class='package'>dplyr</code> (and packages beyond it) has a huge number of additional wrangling functions and each function has many different arguments.
+Essentially, if you think you should be able to wrangle your data in a particular way that we haven't explicitly shown you, you almost certainly can, it might just take a bit of Googling to find out how.

-We'll use a small example table with the sales and expenses for two years from four regions over two products.
+We'll use a small example table with the sales, expenses, and satisfaction for two years from four regions over two products.

 ```r